Levosalbutamol: Comparison to salbutamol

-A 2013 systematic review of the drug's use as a treatment for acute asthma found that it "was not superior to albuterol regarding efficacy and safety in subjects with acute asthma."
+A 2013 systematic review of the use of levalbuterol as a treatment for acute asthma found that it "was not superior to albuterol regarding efficacy and safety in subjects with acute asthma."
 The review concluded: "We suggest that levalbuterol should not be used over albuterol for acute asthma."
-Levalbuterol is notably more costly.

 Adverse effects

 Generally, levosalbutamol is well tolerated.
-Common mild side-effects include an elevated heart rate, muscle cramps, and gastric upset (including heartburn and diarrhea).
+Common mild side effects include an elevated heart rate, muscle cramps, and gastric upset (including heartburn and diarrhea).

 Symptoms of overdose in particular include: collapse into a seizure; chest pain (possible precursor of a heart attack); fast, pounding heartbeat, which may cause raised blood pressure (hypertension); irregular heartbeat (cardiac arrhythmia), which may cause paradoxical lowered blood pressure (hypotension); nervousness and tremor; headache; dizziness and nausea/vomiting; weakness or exhaustion (medical fatigue); dry mouth; and insomnia.

 Rarer side effects may indicate a dangerous allergic reaction.
 These include: paradoxical bronchospasm (shortness of breath and difficulty breathing); skin itching, rash, or hives (urticaria); swelling (angioedema) of any part of the face or throat (which can lead to voice hoarseness), or swelling of the extremities.